 When you think about the phrase "adult baby," what flashes through your head?
-While it may sound like a weird sexual fetish, facts about adult babies describe a misunderstood community.
+Facts about adult babies describe a misunderstood community.
 What does it mean to be an adult baby?
 What are they into, aside from the obvious?
 And is there a reason why fetishes like this crop up?

 The things you didn't know about adult babies could fit in a ten-gallon diaper.
 The members of this world live a normal life outside of acting like babies, and the things that attract them to being infantilized are likely totally different than what you might expect.
 At the end of the day, adult babies are just people - albeit people with a unique perspective on the world.